 Care must be taken in simulating fee income and expenses when using an annual time step.
 For example, recognizing fee income at the end of each period after market movements, but prior to persistency decrements, would normally be an inappropriate assumption.
 It is also important that the frequency of the investment return model be linked appropriately to the projection horizon in the liability model.
-In particular, the horizon should be sufficiently long so as to capture the vast majority of costs (on a present value basis) from the scenarios.

-Guidance Note: As a general guide, the forecast horizon should not be less than 20 years.

 Compliance with ASOPs

-When determining a stochastic reserve, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.
+When determining a SR, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.

 Under these requirements, an actuary will make various determinations, verifications and certifications.
 The company shall provide the actuary with the necessary information sufficient to permit the actuary to fulfill the responsibilities set forth in these requirements and responsibilities arising from each applicable ASOP.

-Section 5: Reinsurance Ceded
+Section 5: Reinsurance Ceded and Assumed

 Drafting Note: All revisions shown in this section are in comparison to Section 5 in VM-21.